jacobeisenstein/gt-nlp-class/README.md

 Respect your classmates and your instructor by avoiding distractions.
 This means be there on time, turn off your cellphone, and save side conversations for after class.
 Also, if you can't read something I wrote on the board, or if you think I made a mistake in a derivation, please raise your hand and tell me!

 [Multiple studies](http://www.newyorker.com/online/blogs/elements/2014/06/the-case-for-banning-laptops-in-the-classroom.html) have shown that using a laptop in class -- even for taking notes -- reduces students' educational attainment.
 I suggest you try pen and paper for a few weeks, and see if it helps you concentrate.
 Whatever technology you decide to use, it is your responsibility to ensure that it does not distract your classmates or me.

-## Late policy

-Problem sets will be accepted up to three days late, at a penalty of 20% per day.
-This means that a project turned in at the end of class on the due date can receive a maximum score of 8/10 points towards your final grade.
-It's usually best just to turn in what you have at the due date.
-Late homeworks will not be accepted.
-This late policy is intended to ensure fair and timely evaluation.

 ## Prerequisites
 <a name="prerequisites"/>